 - Self-dealing prohibited transactions

 Self-Dealing Prohibited Transactions

 A self-dealing prohibited transaction usually involves one of the acts described below:

 4975(c)(1)(E): The direct or indirect act by a “disqualified person” who is a fiduciary whereby he/she deals with income or assets of the Solo 401k Plan in his/her own interest or for his/her own account.
 For example:

 Nick, a real estate agent, uses his Solo 401k Plan funds to purchase an investment property and receives a sales commission.

 Scott wants to purchase a rental property for $100K and would like to own the property personally but does not have enough money in his account.
 Therefore, he uses $10,000 from his Solo 401k Plan and $90,000 from his personal fund to finance the purchase.

 Conflict of Interest Prohibited Transactions

-A Conflict of Interest Solo 401k Prohibited Transactions usually involves one of the following:
+A Conflict of Interest Solo 401k Prohibited Transaction usually involves one of the following:

-Irene uses money from her Solo 401k Plan to loan to a business which she controls and manages but has a small ownership interest in.
+Irene uses money from her Solo 401k plan to loan to a business that she controls and manages but has a small ownership interest in.